 In this article, we want to share with you some of the key descriptors of your audience and what really matters to them when considering you as an Employer to work for.

 As IT candidates are currently in the highest demand, they have the luxury to choose which employer they wish to work for.
 This is where employer branding comes in the game.
 The times when the salary was the argument closing the deal are over, now it’s all about company culture and candidate experience.
 What IT talents care about are how the organization treats them and the opportunity to do meaningful work in a friendly environment.
 In 2018 the company evaluated as having the most pleasant work atmosphere is Microsoft.
 Check below other organizations that made it to the top 10 in this ranking.

 art of attracting IT candidates is establishing a strong presence as an employer both online and offline.
 Being acknowledged for meeting your employees’ requests will not only bring you new hires but also prevent retention drop in your organization.

-Other rankings available in our report investigate the Employers who offer best salaries, best trainings, and hiring top talents.
+Other rankings available in our report investigate the Employers who offer the best salaries, best training, and hiring top talents.

 Criteria IT candidates use when choosing an Employer

 As the Most Desired Employers Study 2018 revealed, offering Flexible Work is crucial for candidates when choosing an employer and its importance will continue to grow over the next years.
 In the era of digital nomads and evolving technology, talents no longer perceive an ‘’nine to five / six’’ office work schedule as necessary to do their jobs.
 No doubt that employees who have the possibility to organize their work themselves are generally more productive and happy in their jobs.